elie222/inbox-zero/apps/web/legal/privacy.md

 We use the information collected for the following purposes:

-**Processing Emails**: We send your email data to OpenAI for AI processing of each email to help us plan responses.
+**Processing Emails**: We send your email data to OpenAI for AI processing of each email to categorise them and plan responses.

-**Storing Planned Responses**: We store our planned responses to your emails within our system, but we do not store the emails themselves.
+**Storing Planned Responses**: We store our planned responses to your emails within our system.
+We do not store the emails themselves.

 ## How We Share Information

 We may share the information collected with the following parties:

 **OpenAI:** We send email data to OpenAI for AI processing of each email.
+As per the [OpenAI data usage policies](https://openai.com/policies/api-data-usage-policies), OpenAI will not use data submitted by customers via their API to train or improve their models.
+Any data sent through the API will be retained for abuse and misuse monitoring purposes for a maximum of 30 days, after which it will be deleted (unless otherwise required by law).

 ## Data Security